guillaumeschwartz76/ft_pipex/README.md

 ## Installing, Compiling and Executing the bonus

-the program features a bonus section that will allow an unlimited number of pipes, as well as heredoc management.
+The program features a bonus section that will allow an unlimited number of pipes, as well as heredoc management.

-You can go to the directory for compilation and can do ```make bonus```.
+In the same directory you can do ```make bonus```.

 Now you can use an unlimited number of commands separated by pipes:
 ```shell